campbellzacharyc/admin-dashboard/README.md

-This is an admin dashboard project, created using CSS Grid as part of the Odin Project cirriculum.
+This is an admin dashboard project, created using CSS Grid (and more!) as part of the Odin Project cirriculum.